wushin/tmwa-vagrant/README.md

 To destroy the machine completely (you'll still keep the Vagrantfile and any changes you've made to tmwa and/or tmwa-server data) run `vagrant destroy`.

 ##To do
-* Add magic configuration to the provisioning script
-* Fix the output of the provisioning script
+* Fix the output of the provisioning script (formatting, more information)
-* Make style improvments to the code of the provisioning script
+* General improvments to the script